-All the world's a stage.
+All the world is a stage.

 Theatre is a form of human expression shaped by social, economic, technological, personal and artistic forces.
-Theatre holds a mirror up to society and the human condition: it forces us to examine ourselves, our values, our ways of thinking.
+Theatre holds a mirror up to society and the human condition: it forces us to examine ourselves, our values, and our ways of thinking.
 It helps us find the narrative thread in an idea or emotion.

 The theatre appreciation courses offered through Continuing Studies at UVic will introduce you to some of the greatest works of the stage, including: